-Located just a few hours from Albuquerque, New Mexico, Chaco Culture National Historical Park offers visitors an outdoor experience like no other.
-Visitors can walk among the ancient ruins of the Pueblo people who inhabited this region for over 2,000 years.
+- 1 Located just a few hours from Albuquerque, New Mexico, Chaco Culture National Historical Park offers visitors an outdoor experience like no other.
+Visitors can walk among the ancient ruins of the Pueblo people who inhabited this region for over - 2,000 years.
 The park's numerous petroglyphs offer visitors a closer view into the daily lives of the ancient people.
-The Great Houses of Chaco Canyon represent an architectural achievement unrivaled in North America.

-- Park passes can be purchased at the Visitor Center for \$15 per person and are valid for 7 days. - 4 Guided tours of the Great Houses and Night Sky Program are offered through the Visitor Center.
+The Great Houses of Chaco Canyon represent an architectural achievement unrivaled in North America. - The park is open all year round, closed only on Thanksgiving, Christmas Eve, and Christmas Day, and New Year's Eve and New Year's Day. - Park passes can be purchased at the Visitor Center for \$15 per person and are valid for 7 days. - 4 Guided tours of the Great Houses and Night Sky Program are offered through the Visitor Center.